isomerpages/nhg-csdo/_clinician-innovator/NHG Health CMTi Clinician Innovator Preparatory Programme (CiPP).md

 <br>c) Mentor’s CV
 <br>d) Written proof of intent to collaborate from Collaborator(s)
 <br>(i.e., email or letter of intent) (<em>applicable only if project requires collaborator(s) for technology development)</em>;
-and</p>
-<p>e) Supporting documents indicating continuation with NHG Health post-residency
-and support from Residency PD and HOD – <em>applicable for Residents only</em>
+and e) Supporting documents indicating continuation with NHG Health post-residency and support from Residency PD and HOD – <em>applicable for Residents only</em>
 </p>
 </td>